breeze833/pzcmdr-prj/doc/tutorials/Story.md

 For the sensing and controlling applications via GPIO, it does not distinguishes itself from Arduino-based solution.
 (Of course we know that it is application-dependent.
 Please don't argue at this point.)

-The Pi Zero had been rested in the box for a long time until we encounter the problem to solve.
+The Pi Zero had been rested in the box for a long time until we encounter the problem to solve....

 We have a computer room of 40 computers.
 Thanks the [DRBL](https://drbl.org) and the [epoptes](http://www.epoptes.org) for the utilities, we can manage the computers with a few simple commands.
 However, we have the requests for issuing wakeup/shutdown commands without logging into the teacher's computer or the DRBL server.